Nicholas Rule

 - Rule, N. O., Ambady, N., Adams, R. B., Jr., Ozono, H., Nakashima, S., Yoshikawa, S., & Watabe, M. (2010).
 Polling the face: Prediction and consensus across cultures.
 Journal of Personality and Social Psychology, 98, 1-15.

 - Rule, N. O., Garrett, J. V., & Ambady, N. (2010).
-Faces and places: Geographic environment influences the ingroup memory advantage.
+Places and faces: Geographic environment influences the ingroup memory advantage.
 Journal of Personality and Social Psychology, 98, 343-355.

 - Rule, N. O., Ishii, K., Ambady, N., Rosen, K. S., & Hallett, K. C. (2011).
 Found in translation: Cross-cultural consensus in the accurate categorization of male sexual orientation.
 Personality and Social Psychology Bulletin, 37, 1449-1507.